 - Communicate with the insurance company and other parties, allowing you and your family to heal peacefully.

 - Handle all insurance claims and negotiate for a fair settlement value with the insurance company.

 - Represent your interests in court (if your case doesn’t settle).

 We can also answer questions regarding your accident, the law, and insurance.
 As we work on your case, we’ll inform you of any new information or changes.

 Our qualified lawyers have decades of experience serving Lakeland and are committed to recovering the compensation you deserve.

 At Dismuke Law, we understand how our clients are affected by accidents, and we bring that empathy and experience to the settlement table and courtroom.

 Furthermore, our firm’s successful case results speak for themselves.
-We have won tens of millions of dollars in settlements and judgments resolving car accident cases for our Lakeland clients.
+We have won tens of millions in settlements and judgments, resolving car accident cases for our Lakeland clients.

 Please pick up the phone and call Dave today.
 Our Polk County legal team is ready to go to work for you.
-We offer free initial consultations, and there are no fees unless we win your case.
+We offer free initial consultations and no fees unless we win your case.
 Contact us to schedule your free consultation.